Tianennnn/Data-Mining-Exercises/README.md

-# Machine-Learning-Exercises
+# Data-Mining-Exercises
-A collection of my machine learining projects.
+A collection of my data mining projects.
 The projects are part of the coursework for the course SENG 474: "Data Mining" at the University of Victoria.